-Newbie tips: Can you drive a Class A RV?
+Can you drive a Class A RV?
+Here are tips to get you started

 Like any other RV, one of the best things to do is to find a big empty parking lot and start “getting the feel for it.”
 Set up safety cones (or cardboard boxes) and get the firsthand feel for turning, backing and maneuvering.

 If you’ve experienced other, “smaller” RVs, then you already have a handle on moving up to the bigger coach.
 Just understand that acceleration is a bit slower, stopping distances are longer, and that gauging your turns is a bit different.
 With the longer wheelbase, the tendency of newbies is to “oversteer.”
-Practice moving the rig over and you may find out how little wheel movement it takes to actually move the rig – it just takes a little longer for the whole bus to come with you.
+Practice moving the rig over and you may find out how little wheel movement it takes to actually move it – it just takes a little longer for the whole bus to come with you.

 The rear-wheel overhang may be one of the biggest problems a Class A driver has to overcome.
-The distance from your rear axle out to the end of the coach makes for a much wider “tail swing,” and in close quarters, like at a fuel station, can make for a real problem.
+The distance from your rear axle out to the end of the coach makes for a much wider “tail swing.”
+In close quarters, like at a fuel station, it can make for a real problem.
 If you swing too narrow, you may find yourself hanging up the rear of your coach on the pump or other obstruction.
-It’s essential that you LOOK in the rear view mirror as you pull out away from an object while swinging a turn.
+It’s essential that you LOOK in the rearview mirror as you pull out away from an object while swinging a turn.

 And on the subject of mirrors, hopefully you’ll have more than one per side on your rig.
 Adjust one of the right-side mirrors a bit “in” so you can spot people riding in your blind spot.
 Or add on a BIG convex mirror.